 The skin is the largest body organ and protects internal organs, preventing them from damage.
 However, skin damage occurs frequently due to many factors such as poor dieting, lack of exercise, exposure to harsh environments, and accidental injury.
 Damaged skin impacts your health negatively by exposing you to diseases such as cancer and lowering your confidence, resulting in stress.
 Consume a nourishing diet, drink a lot of water, reduce stress, apply sunscreen, and check out The Ordinary skincare for enhanced protection and beauty.

 You are what you eat; to boost your overall health, create time weekly to plan healthy meals.
 Ensure you eat a balanced diet daily and avoid foodstuff that is detrimental to your health, for example, junk.
 With all the adverts about dieting, it’s easy to get confused about what food to consume to maintain good health.
 Eat more plant-based foods like legumes, whole-grains, and cut down on processed foods.
 Also, as you eat a healthy diet, consume sizeable portions.
 If you get hungry in between meals, munch on healthy snacks like carrots instead of cookies.
+Adopting a healthy diet could be very important if you are already overweight.
+There are many forms of weight loss treatment, however one of the effective ways to shed the pounds is to change your diet.
+Losing that excess weight could reduce your risk of developing various other health problems later down the line including diabetes, heart disease, arthritis and even cancer.

 Dehydration negatively impacts your health by reducing your mental focus, metabolism, and energy.
 Drinking enough clean water has its benefits, such as flushing out toxins, refreshing you, and maintaining a healthy weight and skin.
 On average, everyone should drink at least eight glasses of water daily.
 Sometimes, environmental factors like the weather can determine the amount of water intake that’s best for you.
 During summer, drink more water due to the heat and less in winter.
 To ensure you are getting enough water intake, carry a water bottle with you that measures the amount you drink, and keep filling until you’ve had enough.
 I set an alarm on my phone to alert me to drink a bottle of water every other hour.
 Find what works best for you, and add it to your routine.